DevSheila/GamersLeague/README.md

  * If he/she sees a game that interests him/her and clicks on it ,user is redirected to a page that display details and reviews(comments and ratings) of the selected game.

-* User  can then view the game's details , commens and ratings.
+* User  can then view the game's details , comments  and ratings.

  * He /she can also add his/her own review.